C0DYM/Local-Meshcore-Config/README.md

 Non-companion devices can automatically advertise their information to the mesh.
 These values are recommended while our mesh is still growing so repeaters and room servers are easier to discover.

-- **Zero Hop adverts**: only reach nodes in direct range; they **do not repeat**.
+- **Zero Hop adverts**: only reach nodes in direct range; they **do not get repeated**.
 - **Flood adverts**: propagate through repeaters across the mesh.

 In very dense areas, some communities recommend flood adverts at **24 hours or more**.
-We’re not at that density yet, so these lower intervals are fine for now and can be increased later.
+We’re not at that density yet, so these lower intervals are fine for now and can be increased later if needed.

 ### Recommended Advert Settings ⭐ Recommended
 | Advert type | Interval |